Visiting Darlington Point

 For those that like to fish or head out on the water, there's a boat ramp to access the river near the Darlington Point Bridge.

-There's free camping at Bunyip Hole and Whittackers Bend, suitable for caravans in dry weather (dirt road access).
-You can camp next to the Murrumbidgee River.
+You can camp for free at a number of spots along the riverfront, including Bunyip Hole and Whittackers Bend.
+The road is suitable for caravans in dry weather (dirt road access).

 Please obey all signs within the Regional Park.